zulip/zulip/templates/zerver/help/advanced-search-for-messages.md

-* **Initiate a search** `/` - This shortcut moves the user's cursor to the message search bar at the top of the window to allow them to begin searching for messages belonging to a specific topic, stream, view, etc. in the realm.
+* **Initiate a search** `/` - This shortcut moves the user's cursor to the message search bar at the top of the window to allow them to begin searching for messages belonging to a specific topic, stream, view, etc. in the organization.
 * **Clear a search** `Esc` - This shortcut clears the search bar of any search criteria that was previously entered.
 This action can also be achieved by clicking the **x**